 The order of the character portraits is rather well-defined in the games' C2 file, scrolling from Superstars in a consistent internal order up to player-created wrestlers.
 However, two duplicates of the "generic male" portrait are inter-spliced into the Superstar images seemingly at random.
 However, looking at the internal character order, the exact positions of these duplicates coincide perfectly with where Big Show and Ken Shamrock are located in the game's memory!
 Indeed, this is one of factors why both has a possibility of showing up in the Royal Rumble, despite not being accessible normally and clearly not being complete characters.
 This is further backed up by the August prototype.

 If either Shamrock or the Big Show are randomly selected as one of the four initial participants in a Royal Rumble match, they will show up with the placeholder portrait shown below (normally used for male CAWs), lacking their own individual ones.

 Find a way to enable Holly Cousins tron.
 What music it uses when assigned to a CAW?

 When creating a superstar or stable with all create-a-superstar parts unlocked GameShark cheat, there are two seemingly unused options for entrance music/video that appear with the code enabled:

-- Bull Buchanan: Uses a copy of Big Boss Man's TitanTron (STR number 04; Big Boss Man's STR is 03) and Right to Censor theme song.
+- Bull Buchanan (STR0/04): Uses Big Boss Man's TitanTron from the first game with an incorrect fade-out effect (Big Boss Man's STR in this game is STR0/03) and the Right to Censor theme song.
 (Buchanan was Big Boss Man's stablemate in early 2000 before he joined RTC; his SWAT suit is available as a CAW standard part)

 A large portion of the assets were unchanged between the American and European versions, with one notable exception: the red car that drives in front of the arena in the Plaza backstage area was remodeled from a boxy vehicle to a more rounded sports car, although the black car wasn't changed to match.